top of page

 Hello, I'm Nadine Rinderknecht

 Founder of Blankpage.
-Experience in academia and law firms.
+Experience in law firms and academia.
 Master of Law (University of Zurich) and other stuff.

 Connect with me on LinkedIn.